1935 Bushehr KLM Douglas DC-2 crash: Black week and consequences

-The accident was the second out of three major airplane accident in one week after the crash of the "Kwikstaart" in Amsterdam and before the "Gaai" in Pian San Giacomo.
+The accident was the second out of three major airplane accidents in one week after the crash of the "Kwikstaart" in Amsterdam and before the "Gaai" in Pian San Giacomo.
 The week of 14 to 20 July 1935 is known as the "black week".
 In these three crashes KLM lost three airplanes and lost crew in two crashes.
 As a result the KLM had to deal with a shortage of crew members and airplanes.

 Investigation

 The investigation was carried out by the Dutch Government Study Service for Aviation (Rijksstudiedienst voor de Luchtvaart) and led by van der Maas (Rijks-Studiedienst voor de Luchtvaart) and van der Heijden (Rijksluchtvaartdienst).

 Immediately after arrival at Schiphol, all crew member were officially questioned by van der Heijden and van der Maas.
 Afterwards the crew reported to KLM director Albert Plesman, deputy director Guillonard and flight chief Aler.

 Some statements of the crew members differed from each other, especially the estimated speed varies of the airplane at the time of the jump.
 The question remains whether the aircraft already had sufficient speed and could therefore have remained in the air or not.